4Players/odin-unreal-demo/Readme.md

 Lastly, in the `Tick` Event we start and stop the Capturing of the Proximity Chat and Radio Chat Audio Captures - depending on whether we press the **R Key** or not.
 The `RPressed` variable is set from the player controller class.

 ![OdinClientComponentTick.png.png](/Documentation/img/OdinClientComponentTick.png)

+## Odin Fleet Online Subsystem

+As mentioned before, the project uses a custom Online Subsystem (OSS) to connect to the running dedicated server in [Odin Fleet](https://odin.4players.io/fleet/).
+The `OdinFleet` OSS implements all necessary classes and functions in a minimal manner to enable session discovery, join and destruction.
+Thus, the interesting functions live inside the `IOnlineSession`-Interface, implemented in the `FOnlineSessionOdinFleet` class. `FindSessions` starts an `HTTP GET` request to a custom [Azure Functions REST API](https://azure.microsoft.com/en-us/products/functions) that returns the IP Address and open Unreal Port of the dedicated server in Odin Fleet.
+While the function runs on an Azure instance, its code can be found in the `AzureBackend` folder of this repository to illustrate the necessary steps to retrieve server information from Odin Fleet: The Azure Function starts an `HTTP GET` request to the Odin Fleet REST API, with proper authentication and an App ID, and receives the IP Address and Port of the first running Server of that App.

+Once this information is returned to the Unreal Client, it will start to Join the Session using the `JoinSession` function of the `FOnlineSessionOdinFleet` class.
+Once that is done, the client's Game Instance (implemented in the `MyGameInstance` class) retrieves an event and triggers its `OnJoinSessionComplete` routine, calling `APlayerController->ClientTravel()` on the local player controller, using the retrieved IP Address and Port.
+Now the session is handled like any Unreal Networking session using UDP/IP for communication.

 ## Conclusion